transdigiware/blockchain/howto/ibp-console-govern-components.md

 This will allow you to map the output from the pods to the nodes you have deployed.

-If you are using VPC infrastructure, see [Monitoring block storage volumes](/docs/vpc?topic=vpc-monitor-block-storage-vpc) for more details.
+If you are using VPC infrastructure, see [About block storage for VPC](/docs/vpc?topic=vpc-block-storage-about) for more details.

 ### Adding storage
 {: #ibp-console-govern-components-add-storage}